Kir89/spark-books-analysis/README.md

 - Use exit statuses to signal the "caller" about the motivation of errors:
   1. in case of wrong number of parameters in input
   2. in case of errors while reading job configuration
-  3. in case job errors
+  3. in case of job errors
 - Make it easy to change DB: with JDBC interface you can switch DB in two steps.
   1. Add a new configuration
   2. Change the driver in the run commands
 - Make a "Fat Jar": the *pom.xml* makes a jar with all the dependencies required to run the application.
-You can distribute it and as far as you also have Java, the source data file, a DB to use and its JDBC Driver, it should be easy to run.
+You can distribute it and it should be easy to run, as far as you also have Java, the source data file, a DB to use and its JDBC Driver.

 ### What about the cloud